jbonato1/ASTRA/README.md

 With file gpu_setup1.sh in folder installation, cuda packages will be downloaded and installed With file set_up2 all the necessary python packages will be installed and a virtual environment will be set-up

-## Nvidia-Docker (recommended)
+## Nvidia-Docker (recommended for updated version)
 We have written a Dockerfile to use our software on nvida-docker and skip the manual installation of each package.
 - Install nvidia-docker if you have not installed it on your machine.
 Follow instructions at https://github.com/NVIDIA/nvidia-docker
-- run: "docker pull nvidia/cuda:10.1-devel-ubuntu18.04"
+- run: "docker pull nvidia/cuda:12.2.2-devel-ubuntu22.04"
 - run: "docker build -t astro_segm:1.0 ."

 ### Attention: if your docker images fail to resolve DNS follow these workarounds